fico7489/laravel-eloquent-join/README.md

 }
 ```

-The reason why the second relation is not allowed is that this package applies where, orWhere and other clauses on the left join (all eloquent clauses can't be performed on join).
-Eloquent can use all those clauses because eloquent use subqueries not join.
+The reason why the second relation is not allowed is that this package should apply all those clauses on the join clause,  eloquent use all those clauses isolated with subqueries NOT on join clause and that is more simpler.

 ##### Other
 * You can combine new clauses unlimited times
 * If you combine clauses more times on same relation package will join related table only once
-* You can combine join clauses e.g. whereJoin() with elaquent clauses e.g. orderBy()
+* You can combine join clauses e.g. whereJoin() with elouent clauses e.g. orderBy()

 ```
 Seller::whereJoin('title', 'test')->whereJoin('city.title', 'test')->orderByJoin('city.title')->get();
 ```

-You might get a picture that there are many rules and restriction, but it is really not like that.
+You might get a picture that there are to many rules and restriction, but it is really not like that.
-Don't worry, if you anyway create the query that is not allowed **EloquentJoinException** will be thrown with explaining what happened.
+Don't worry, if you anyway create the query that is not allowed appropriate exception will be thrown and you will know what happened.

 ## See action on real example